TYPO3-Documentation/TYPO3CMS-Guide-ContributionWorkflow/Documentation/Appendix/GeneralTopics/PHPStormGerritPlugin.rst

 Enter ``review.typo3.org`` as the URL and add your login credentials you use on TYPO3.org.

-The Gerrit Module appears at the bottom next to version control.
+The Gerrit module appears at the bottom next to version control.

 .. image:: ../_assets/phpstorm-gerrit-plugin.png